GnuJason/Pulse-of-Humanity/README.md

 ## Acknowledgments

-- **Natural Earth**: Public domain map dataset for geographic visualizations
 - **Flask Community**: For the excellent web framework and extensions
 - **Tailwind CSS**: For the utility-first CSS framework
+- **World Map Data**: Interactive SVG world map for geographic visualizations

 ## Support